 The prison industrial complex is a term used to describe the overlapping interests of government and industry that use surveillance, policing, and imprisonment as solutions to economic, social and political problems.
 On Prison Free Funds, we focus on two aspects of the prison industrial complex: companies involved in the prison industry (such as private for-profit prison operators and prison services providers), and companies involved in the militarization of borders and the policing of immigration.

-Prison Free Funds enables you to find out if your money, in the form of individual mutual fund investments or an employer-provided 401(k), is being used to finance mass incarceration, private prison operators, immigrant detention and surveillance, or the border militarization industry.
+Prison Free Funds helps you find out if your money, in the form of mutual fund investments or an employer-provided 401(k), is being used to finance mass incarceration, private prison operators, immigrant detention and surveillance, or the border militarization industry.
 This free online tool can help you find alternative options to incarceration-based investments.

 We can help build a more just world by reducing the power of those who profit from the prison industrial complex.
 Investors have the power to divest from the corporations that profit from these unjust systems, and can reinvest in companies that support the movement for a more equitable future for all communities.